Configuring chat and messaging routing

 - Select the connection that you configured in the Digital Messaging or Legacy Webchat interface.

-- In the Select routing comparison list, select a
+- In the Select routing comparison list, select a comparator of your choice.

-For example: is equal - In the last field, select a routing action.
+- In the last field, select a routing action.

-For example: If the routing action is Source channel, select a channel, such as Apple Business Chat. - To add more conditions, click Add a condition.
+- To add more conditions, click Add a condition.

 Previous topic Transferred conversations Next topic Third-party routing